clamarque/MyWorkflow/README.md

 ### Gulp watch

-- Watches for changes JS and SASS files
+- Watches for changes JS and SASS files using the task build